 Employees who feel like their boss cares about them are likelier to go above and beyond for the company.
 They will be more likely to work hard and be productive.

 Josh Pelletier, the Chief Marketing Officer of BarBend, a media outlet created to help people live stronger, healthier lifestyles, shared the following with us.

 As an expert, I am convinced that competent managers should greet their staff and inquire about their well-being.
 They are accessible to all employees and give their whole attention anytime employees require assistance.

 Good managers are also personally invested in the lives of their employees.
 They consistently show their appreciation for their staff, which aids them in recognizing their genuine conduct.
 This also enhances the employee’s level of devotion to the work being completed.

 Conflicts are inevitable in any organization, but handling these situations can determine your success as a leader.
 Resolving conflicts effectively means resolving disputes amicably and not affecting work performance or relationships between coworkers or subordinates.
 You can do this by showing the involved parties how to compromise and not letting the conflict get personal.
 However, this doesn’t mean that you should be lax when enforcing discipline and clarifying misperceptions because sometimes a conflict can get out of hand if not handled properly.

-Martin Carreon, the owner at Soco Wine Country Properties believes conflict resolution is a key trait as well.
+Martin Carreon, the owner of Soco Wine Country Properties, believes conflict resolution is also a key trait.